-Holders may convert their debentures into shares of our class A common stock at any time prior to the close of business on the business day immediately preceding the maturity date based on an initial conversion rate of of debentures (equivalent to an initial conversion price of approximately \$ shares of class A common stock per \$1,000 principal amount per share), unless earlier repurchased by us, at your option, as described below.
+Holders may convert their debentures into shares of our class A common stock at any time prior to the close of business on the business day immediately preceding the maturity date based on an initial conversion rate of 37.8788 shares of class A common stock per \$1,000 principal amount of debentures (equivalent to an initial conversion price of approximately \$26.40 per share), unless earlier repurchased by us, at your option, as set forth under "-Repurchase at the Option of the Holder upon a Fundamental Change."
+The conversion rate will be subject to adjustment as described below.